 As you may have guessed, the resort is comprised of the selection of 13 gleaming trailers parked around a huge area amidst the mountains.
 Each trailer is fully equipped with the most important tools and facilities: kitchen, shower, beds, living area, private BBQ area where you can have a bonfire under the stars.

 6. Have adrenaline-filled day at Hatta Wadi Hub adventure park

 Nestled into the foothills of Hajar mountains, Hatta Wadi Hub is an adventure base camp.
-It is quickly growing in its popularity between residents of Dubai and other emirates who are eager to have a day full of fun.
+It is quickly growing in its popularity among residents of Dubai and other emirates who are eager to have a day full of fun.

 Hatta Wadi Hub not only serves as a starting point for the marked hiking and mountain bike trails, but it is also a place to go to if you want to experience various adrenalin-filled activities.

-Suitable for family and friends, Hatta Wadi Hub will keep you busy all day long as there is something for all the age groups.
+Suitable for family and friends, Hatta Wadi Hub will keep you busy all day long as there is something for all age groups.

-Here you will find a mixture of adventure activities such as wall climbing, archery, axe throwing, zorbing, a drop in slide, downhill carting, free fall jumps, adventure rope courses, even cannon (this is a catapult that can slingshot you at speeds of nearly 100KM per hour- not for a faint-hearted).
+Here you will find a mixture of adventure activities such as wall climbing, archery, ax throwing, zorbing, a drop in slide, downhill carting, free-fall jumps, adventure rope courses, even cannon (this is a catapult that can slingshot you at speeds of nearly 100KM per hour- not for a faint-hearted).

 Note that many of those activities come at a fee, except hiking and mountain biking with your own bike.
 You can pay for a single activity (price range 30-100 AED) or get a bundle (price range 100-300 AED).
 Park entrance is free, you are welcome to come and have some great specialty coffee with fantastic views of the Hajar mountains.

 That being said, Hatta Hub has all the necessary facilities- parking, washrooms, and the most important one- food trucks and coffee shop to chill at during/after your active day.

 Hatta Wadi Hub opening Hours are from 07:00am to 22:00pm daily between October 1st to April 30th.
 During the summer, only the Wild Café coffee shop is open.